The Secrets Behind Booking Travel Online and Ways to Save

 - If you are traveling with another person and plan to stay in the same hotel "room" together, DO NOT go with a package.

-What happens is many of these online travel websites charge each person the the hotel expense.
-A hotel room may be $100/day if you booked it alone to accommodate 2 people.
-But when it's part of a package, some travel websites bill each person $100/day for the hotel, so you end up paying for a room that's twice the cost.
+What happens is many of these online travel websites charge each person the hotel expense.
+A hotel room may be $199/day if you booked it alone to accommodate 2 people.
+But when it's part of a package, some travel websites bill each person $199/day for the hotel, so you end up paying for a room that's twice the cost.

 - Start tracking online websites for rates on air and hotel at least 3 months in advance.

-- Use two separate browsers, for instance IE and Mozilla Firefox.
+- Use separate browsers, for instance IE and Mozilla Firefox.

 Depending on how your computer is set up, there are cookie trails.
-Some of these online travel sites keep in its memory what you searched for so the next time you are back, you don't have to reenter information on your destination and travel plans.
-While it is convenient it can also mean they change the price on you to something higher.
-What happened to me was I was using one browser consistently to check on the price for travel over a course of time.
-When I was ready to make my purchase, I switched over to another browser to do it and lo and behold I got a lower rate than what was showing on the browser I had consistently used for travel research.
+Some of these online travel sites keep in its memory what you searched for, so the next time you are back you don't have to reenter information on your destination and travel plans.
+While it is convenient it can also mean they change the price on you to something higher knowing that you're seeking it.
+This has happened to me where I've used one browser consistently to check on the price for travel over a course of time.
+When I was ready to make my purchase, I switched over to another browser to do it and low and behold I got a lower rate than what was showing on the browser I had consistently used for travel research.

 - Check for a promo code or other savings by linking directly from your credit card website.

 Almost every online travel website offers promo codes.
-Simply do a search on Google for "Hotels.com promo code" or whichever travel website you are using and you will find a whole line up of websites outlining the promo codes for additional savings.
-Many credit card company's also offer cashback or points you can earn for linking to the online travel site directly from its website.
-For instance, DiscoverCard offers 5% cashback if you go through its Deals page to link to Expedia, Hotels.com, Hotwire, Orbitz, TicketsNow or Travelocity.
-Of course, you must also use your DiscoverCard to make the purchase.
-So, if you book $500 worth of travel, you can get back $25 in cashback from DiscoverCard.
+Simply head over to a online cashback site like Rakuten.com (formerly Ebates.com) or TopCashBack.com and get cashback for your purchases while also see if there are special codes to enter for additional savings.
+Many credit card company's also offer cashback or points for linking to the online travel site directly from its website.
+Of course, you must also use the same credit card to make the purchase.
+So, if you book $500 worth of travel, even a cashback offering of 2% earns you $10 in cashback.
 Not bad!

-Hopefully you found something helpful here for your next online travel purchase.
+Hopefully you found some of this information helpful for your next online travel purchase.

 Please share any tips you may have on saving when booking travel online by commenting to this post.